-Dichelostemma venustum or Dichelostemma 'Pink Diamond' in the horticultural trade is an old name for a natural and sporadic hybrid.
+Dichelostemma × venustum (Greene) Hoover or Dichelostemma 'Pink Diamond' in the horticultural trade is an old name for a natural and sporadic hybrid.
 It is a cross between Dichelostemma ida-maia and D. congestum or D. multiflorum where the range of these species overlap.
 However, some members of our list when discussing thought it seemed more like a cross between D. ida-maia and D. multiflorum or D. volubile.
 It is rose pink and Jane McGary observes that it has a slightly twining habit.
+Seed from the hybrid is reported not to be viable, but Mary Sue Ittner found plants set seed so she planted the seed just to see and it germinated.
+The flowers were identical, but perhaps a subtle different shade between this cultivar and Dichelostemma ida-maia.
+Since she also grows that species, perhaps the seeds were a result of a cross between it and 'Pink Diamond'.
 The first photo was taken by John Lonsdale.
-The next two photos were taken by Mary Sue Ittner.
+The next three photos were taken by Mary Sue Ittner.

-Dichelostemma volubile can be found under scrub oak and sends its flowers up through the shrubs by twining around the branches until the flower head appears above the drab shrub some two to five feet from the ground with a cluster of bright pink flowers.
+Dichelostemma volubile (Kellogg) A.Heller (syn.
+Brodiaea volubilis (Kellogg) Baker) can be found under scrub oak and sends its flowers up through the shrubs by twining around the branches until the flower head appears above the drab shrub some two to five feet from the ground with a cluster of bright pink flowers.
 This plant is found on rocky slopes and flats, usually in chaparral, in the Sierra foothills and down the inner Coast ranges.
 Plants are never found in full sun, although along the coast they can be grown in mostly full sun.
 The corms are deeply set in the ground where the soil dries out completely in the summer.
 Cultivation is achieved by growing the corms in a deep pot (such as a 1 gallon) and allowing the plant to go into a dry summer dormancy period.
 When in active growth, water with a dilute fertilizer.
 It is necessary to provide the inflorescence with a branch or stake to climb on.

 The photos below are of a plant grown by Nhu Nguyen showing the twining habit of the inflorescence and closeups of the flowers.